Actively interviewing · Principal / Staff Designer roles

 Fewer dead-ends

-Session recording analysis
+session recording analysis

-Usability tasks
+Usability tasks improved

 KPI criteria met

-Across 3 dimensions
+across 3 dimensions

 01 — Problem